ErniW/Arduino-IMU-and-AHRS-tests/README.md

 - ***ICM-20948** *is a successor to MPU-6050/MPU-9250.
 Sparkfun has a library that leverages the same DMP algorithm.
 The problem is product availability.*
 - *Stick to quaternions in your code for calculations, convert to euler angles at the very end to avoid gimbal lock.*
-- *Check your calibration whenever the sensor is drifting when values changes without moving the device.
-However, remember that 6-dof Z-axis will never be correct comparing to 9-dof.*
+- *Check your calibration whenever the sensor is drifting, it happens when values change without movement.
+However, remember that 6-dof Z-axis will never be correct comparing to 9-dof.
+Without proper calibration it just won't work.*
 - *Raw values can be useful to detect if object is shaking, moving or tilting toward one of its side.* **Sometimes you don't have to compute the euler angles.**
+- *Remember that raw values aren't in SI units (conversion is necessary for AHRS libraries).
+Furthermore, some libraries calculate angles in radians.
+Therfore, for example in BNO055 code we multiply by 57.2957795 to get degrees.*
+- *On a flat ground accelerometer will always show gravity acceleration on Z-axis (it shouldn't be 0.*
-- *We still didn't figure out how automatic calibration should be done.*
+- *We still didn't figure out how automatic magnetometer calibration routine should be done.*

 ## Some additional features tested:
 - Double Tap gesture